Do you hang out at any of these popular Melbourne night spots?

 Melbourne’s many nighttime activities offer an abundance of choice for everyone involved.
 You have your bars, restaurants, clubs, pubs, parks, park benches, gelaterias, cinemas, skateparks, must I go on?

 But when the sun settles itself over the horizon and the street lamps come alive, where do you go?
 Where do you find yourself?
-This may come as a shock, but, your favorite spot in which to while away your night says it all about you.
+This may come as a shock, but, your favourite spot in which to while away your night says it all about you.

 The vast appeal of this hotspot makes it difficult to nail down a specific clientele.
 You could be anything from a craft beer bro, casual inner-north bar-hopper, to mixology fanatic.
 You are the quintessence of a person who is out for a drink at nighttime, whatever that means.